SalesforceAIResearch/uni2ts/memory-bank/systemPatterns.md

-# System Patterns: Uni2TS Fine-Tuning for Multivariate OHLCV Data
+# System Patterns: Uni2TS Pre-training and Fine-Tuning for Multivariate OHLCV Data

 ## Architecture
 The system follows a modular architecture centered around the `uni2ts` library, Hydra for configuration, and PyTorch Lightning for training.